 Backlight Upplight Glare (BUG) method is a rating system specified by IES (Illuminating Engineering Society) which takes the back-light, up-light and glare measurements of lighting systems into account when measuring light trespass of a luminaire.
 Different light fixtures have different BUG ratings and the lower the BUG rating the lower the light trespass. considering the BUG system in the design phase of the lighting plan brings awareness to not only the amount of candle foot needed (and required) for a specific task/area but also how much trespass the lighting fixtures produce and how much they contribute to glare and light pollution of the interior and exterior design.
 When designing the lighting plan, evaluate both lighting the area on a horizontal plane as well as lighting the project area upward.

 A great way to address light pollution is by limiting the use of artificial lights to when absolutely needed.
 Motion lighting systems and switches ensure artificial lighting is used only when there is traffic.
-Smart light switches like automatic light shut-offs are another great way to control light consumption and pollution especially for offices and commercial buildings and yet they save us money long-term when looking at life-cycle cost.
-Of course, there are other factors contributing to green lighting such as, among many other, the temperature and type of the lighting fixtures and the brightness level of the luminaries.
+Smart light switches like automatic light shut-offs are another way to control light consumption and pollution.
+These methods can also save money in the long-term when looking at life-cycle cost.

 One of the key components of interior design is the access to and quality of natural lighting which can contribute to positive health benefits, reducing light pollution and energy consumption and lowering energy costs.
 A sustainable interior lighting plan allows connection with the outdoor and utilizes the natural lighting in the best way possible which can result in significant savings in both energy consumption and energy cost.
 Natural lighting and blurring lines between interior and exterior impacts the space lighting quality but also air quality and has been linked to productivity and happiness, improving cognitive skills.